Occurs when a cell leaves edit mode if the cell value has been modified.

 When you convert the value yourself, replace the initial, formatted value of the ConvertEventArgs.Value property with the converted value in the type specified by the cell ValueType property.
 To indicate that no further parsing is necessary, set the DataGridViewCellParsingEventArgs.ParsingApplied property to true.

-When the event handler completes, if the ConvertEventArgs.Value is a null reference (Nothing in Visual Basic) or is not of the correct type, or the DataGridViewCellParsingEventArgs.ParsingApplied property is false, the Value is parsed using the cell ParseFormattedValue method with default type converters.
+When the event handler completes, if the ConvertEventArgs.Value is Nothing or is not of the correct type, or the DataGridViewCellParsingEventArgs.ParsingApplied property is false, the Value is parsed using the cell ParseFormattedValue method with default type converters.
 The default implementation of this method parses the value using the NullValue, DataSourceNullValue, and FormatProvider properties of the cell style passed in.
 If the value is not equal to NullValue, the value is parsed using the FormatProvider property and the type converters passed in.

 To customize the conversion of a cell value into a formatted value for display, handle the CellFormatting event.